-Choose a region of the U.S. and research the impact of goods, ideas, and cultural groups on the region.
-Create a map of the region and include symbols for the people, goods and ideas/innovations that are part of that region.

-Reflect upon how the region might be different without the movement of one of these key elements.
-What other people and/or areas might be impacted?
+Choose a region of the U.S. and research the impact of the goods, ideas and cultural groups on the region.
+Create a map of the region and include symbols for the people, goods and ideas/ innovations that are part of that region.
+Then reflect upon how the region might be different without the movement of one of those key elements.
+Who and/ or where else might be impacted?